- Email: firstname.lastname@example.org

 - Supervisors: Professor Alice Deignan, Dr Richard Badger

-Before I came to the University of Leeds for my PhD study, I finished my Master Degree of Art in the field of Business English in Guangdong University of Foreign Studies.
-During my postgraduate study, I also have a part-time job as a language teacher in the University.
+Before I came to the University of Leeds for my Ph.D. study, I finished my Master's Degree in the field of Business English at Guangdong University of Foreign Studies.
+During my postgraduate study, I also had some part-time jobs as a language teacher at the University.

 What makes me passionate about my subject?

-I was positively impressed by my previous experience as a part-time language teacher in the University.
-I believe that many students cannot learn a second language well.
-This is not because they are not intelligent enough but because of the following reasons such as:
+I was positively impressed by my previous experience as a part-time language teacher at the University.
+I believe that many students not learning a second language well is not because they are not intelligent enough but because of the following reasons such as:

 2) they have low academic self-efficacy

 3) their learning needs and difficulties are not perceived by their teachers

 4) their learning schema doesn’t match their learning capacity

 Besides, in ESP teaching, metaphor is really a hard nut to crack for students.
 For instance, economic journalism in which metaphor is ubiquitous does not only serve the purpose of informing about ongoing economic processes but also that of selling a particular worldview.
 That is to say, once we can have a better understanding of metaphors in economic discourse of intercultural context, it would be much easier for students to learn well.
 This is my motivation for choosing this study area.

 What are my plans once I have completed my Ph.D.?